Enclave and exclave

-An enclave is a territory (or a small territory apart of a larger one) that is entirely surrounded by the territory of one other state or entity.
+An enclave is a territory that is entirely surrounded by the territory of only one other state or entity.
+An enclave can be an independent territory or part of a larger one.
 Enclaves may also exist within territorial waters.
 Enclave is sometimes used improperly to denote a territory that is only partly surrounded by another state.
-The Vatican City and San Marino, both enclaved by Italy, and Lesotho, enclaved by South Africa, are completely enclaved sovereign states.
+Enclaves that are not part of a larger territory are not exclaves, for example Lesotho (enclaved by South Africa), San Marino and Vatican City (both enclaved by Italy) are enclaved sovereign states.

-An exclave is a portion of a state or district geographically separated from the main part by surrounding alien territory (of one or more states or districts etc).
-Many exclaves are also enclaves, but not all: an exclave can be surrounded by the territory of more than one state.
-The Azerbaijani exclave of Nakhchivan is an example of an exclave that is not an enclave, as it borders Armenia, Turkey and Iran.
+An exclave is a portion of a state or district geographically separated from the main part, by some surrounding alien territory.
+Many exclaves are also enclaves, but an exclave surrounded by the territory of more than one state is not an enclave.
+The Azerbaijani exclave of Nakhchivan is an example of an exclave that is not an enclave, as it borders Armenia, Iran, and Turkey.

-Semi-enclaves and semi-exclaves are areas that, except for possessing an unsurrounded sea border (a coastline contiguous with international waters), would otherwise be enclaves or exclaves.
-Enclaves and semi-enclaves can exist as independent states (Monaco, The Gambia and Brunei are semi-enclaves), while exclaves and semi-exclaves proper always constitute just a part of a sovereign state (like the Kaliningrad Oblast).
+Semi-enclaves and semi-exclaves are areas that, except for possessing an unsurrounded sea border, would otherwise be enclaves or exclaves.
+Semi-enclaves and enclaves are mutually exclusive.
+Likewise, semi-exclaves and exclaves are mutually exclusive.
+Enclaves and semi-enclaves can exist as independent states (Monaco, The Gambia and Brunei are semi-enclaves), while exclaves and semi-exclaves proper always constitute just a part of a sovereign state (like the Kaliningrad Oblast and the state of Alaska).

-A pene-exclave is a part of the territory of one country that can be conveniently approached—in particular, by wheeled traffic—only through the territory of another country.
+A pene-exclave is a part of the territory of one country that can be conveniently approached – in particular, by wheeled traffic – only through the territory of another country.
 Pene-exclaves are also called functional exclaves or practical exclaves.
-Many pene-exclaves partially border their own territorial waters (i.e., they are not surrounded by other nations' territorial waters), such as Point Roberts, Washington and Minnesota's Northwest Angle.
+Many pene-exclaves partially border their own territorial waters (i.e., they are not surrounded by other nations' territorial waters), such as Point Roberts, Washington, and Minnesota's Northwest Angle.
 A pene-exclave can also exist entirely on land, such as when intervening mountains render a territory inaccessible from other parts of a country except through alien territory.
 A commonly cited example is the Kleinwalsertal, a valley part of Vorarlberg, Austria, that is accessible only from Germany to the north.